Fitus/Zaloha.sh/README.md

  * Both directories must be available locally (local HDD/SSD, flash drive, mounted Samba or NFS volume).
  * Zaloha does not lock files while copying them.
 No writing on either directory may occur while Zaloha runs.
  * Zaloha always copies whole files (not parts of files like RSYNC).
 This is, however, fully sufficient in many situations.
- * Zaloha has optional reverse-synchronization features (details in docu).
+ * Zaloha has optional reverse-synchronization features.
+ * Zaloha can optionally compare files byte by byte.
- * Zaloha prepares scripts for case of eventual restore (details in docu).
+ * Zaloha prepares scripts for case of eventual restore.

+Full documentation is available both [online](DOCUMENTATION.md) as well as inside of Zaloha.sh.

 On Linux/Unics, Zaloha runs natively.
 On Windows, Cygwin is needed.